 If you have financial needs or wish to donate to help others, the United Way of Greater Greensboro has set up a COVID-19 Relief Fund.
 Click here for details.

-TESG is prepared to continue providing food boxes for families who receive Free or Reduced lunch from us.
+TESG is prepared to continue providing food boxes for families who need food.
 We already have these funds in our budget and will continue to communicate when pick-ups are available.

 GCS is also feeding any child age 0-18 at specific locations throughout the county.
 Their director of Child Nutrition encouraged us to make sure our families were aware of this opportunity, as well.
 Please find more information here